Decision Making About Treatment of Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma (CLL / SLL)

 Consider where to receive care

 Another part of care when on treatment is lab monitoring.
-That does not have to occur at the oncologist’s office, but timely (e.g., within hours) reporting of results to the oncologist may be necessary.
-Primary care medical offices probably can’t deliver that speed.
+That does not have to occur at the oncologist’s office, but timely (e.g., within hours) reporting of results to the oncologist may be necessary, especially with venetoclax.
+Having labs done at a primary care medical offices probably can’t deliver that speed.
 A hospital-based lab can serve this purpose.
 For example, it may be appropriate to have labs done at a local hospital the day before an infusion appointment if there is a several-hour trip to the oncology center’s infusion clinic.
 Similarly, the protocol for escalating venetoclax doses may include labs in the morning after a dose adjustment to monitor for side effects.
 Again, a local hospital lab may be the best location for that test rather than returning to a distant oncologist’s office.

 Consider who will help